jochster/web-hugo-academic/content/event/upcoming-talk-at-swim2022/index.md

 ---
-title: "Upcoming: Talk at SWIM2022"
+title: "Upcoming: Talks at SWIM2022"
 abstract: "How to determine uncertainty interval: Practice in GNSS and LiDAR"
 location: Hannover, Germany
 date: 2022-07-19T19:25:19.826Z